MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Related Work

-Notable exceptions include Presto \cite{tseng2023}, Galileo \cite{tseng2025}, OmniSat \cite{astruc2024a}, AnySat \cite{astruc2024b}, SeaMo \cite{li2024b}, EarthMAE \cite{velazquez2025}, SkySense v1/v2 \cite{guo2024,zhang2025}, and SkySense++ \cite{wu2025}.
-Among these, Presto processes data pixel-wise without spatial context; OmniSat and AnySat use joint-token early fusion (via LTAE \cite{garnot2020}) across time steps; Galileo applies token-based early fusion across all time steps and modalities.
-In contrast, MAESTRO adopts token-based early fusion across time steps and similar modalities only, avoiding the inefficiencies of sharing encoders across dissimilar modalities.
-Despite the importance of fusion design in multimodal and multitemporal SSL (see \cref{sec:ablation}), to our knowledge only one prior work \cite{li2024b} has benchmarked different fusion strategies—and even then, multitemporal fusion was limited to SSL pre-training and excluded fine-tuning evaluation.
+In contrast, MAESTRO adopts token-based early fusion across time steps and within similar modalities only, thereby avoiding the inefficiencies of sharing encoders across dissimilar modalities.
+Despite the central role of fusion design in multimodal and multitemporal SSL (see \cref{sec:ablation}), to our knowledge only one prior work \cite{li2024b} has benchmarked different fusion strategies.

+Beyond these limitations on the handling of multimodality/multitemporality, many existing approaches also lack explicit support for VHR data—a main goal of our work.

 \paragraph{Multispectral SSL for EO.} Various SSL studies in EO have incorporated SAR \cite{lin2023,hu2024,li2024a,kerdreux2025} or multispectral data \cite{manas2021,cong2022,smith2023,irvin2023,mendieta2023,jakubik2023,prexl2024,wanyan2024,spradlin2024,daroya2024,szwarcman2024,tian2024,dumeur2024} or both \cite{jain2022,wang2022a,prexl2023,fuller2023,bastani2023,tseng2023,nedungadi2024,han2024,wang2024d,wang2024a,wang2024c,xiong2024,astruc2024a,astruc2024b,bountos2025,wang2025a,tseng2025,waldmann2025,li2025a,li2025b,bi2025,danish2025,velazquez2025,jakubik2025}.
 However, only a few have explicitly encoded spectral priors into the model architecture or the self-supervisory signal.
 Some prior works have used token-based multispectral fusion by assigning separate tokens to each spectral band \cite{bountos2025,prexl2024} or to groups of spectral bands \cite{cong2022,irvin2023,tseng2023,tseng2025}.
 While these designs can help mitigate early information bottlenecks, enhance modeling capacity, and enable cross-spectral self-supervisory signals, they come at the cost of higher computational demands.